How to Process Voice Recordings in DaVinci Resolve Using Fairlight (Free)

 2. Add Compression

 Navigate to the Compressor by clicking on Dynamics.
-There is a lot of information here, though for what we are doing, we only care about centre compressor column and the graph.
-Click on Compressor to activate it and you’ll a upward slopping line and blue vertical line appear on the graph.
+There is a lot of information here, though for what we are doing, we only care about centre compressor and the graph.
+Click on Compressor to activate it and you’ll see a yellow upward slopping line and blue vertical line appear on the graph.
 These lines represent the Ratio and Threshold.

 • Threshold: This controls at which volume the signal will begin being compressed.
 For example, if your have it set to the 0db, which is the max, your audio will never be compressed.
-On the other end of that if you set your threshold to the lowest, –50db, you’ll end up compressing everything but silence.
+On the other end of that if you set your threshold to the lowest, –50db, you’ll end up compressing everything but .

 • Ratio: When the input level goes past the threshold, the ratio determines how much our signal is reduced.
 For example, a ratio that is set to 2:1 tells any volume that exceeds the threshold to be divided by two.
 The higher the ratio value the more your volume at its loudest is reduced.

-• Attack: The attack is the amount of time it takes to turn on the compressor once the threshold is reached.
+• Attack: The attack is the amount of it takes to turn on the compressor once the threshold is reached.

 • Release: This acts as a fade on your hold.